Overview

 Education

-• University of North Carolina at Chapel Hill, B.A., Religious Studies and Political Science, 2012
+• University of North Carolina at Chapel Hill, B.A., with highest distinction, 2012

 Bar & Court Admissions